Poodle: Temperament

+Illustration to Franz Bonn's poem Der Pudel, c.
+1900, which describes a Poodle's intellect and loyalty.
+The respective verse: "when one is clever by nature, one becomes an artist through training".

 Poodles are a highly intelligent, energetic, and sociable breed.
 A 1994 book by Stanley Coren ranked them second out of 130 breeds in "working and obedience intelligence", a measure of their ability to learn from humans.
 Shyness or sharpness is considered a serious fault in the breed.

 Health

 The life expectancy of the Poodle varies based on size, as smaller dogs live longer than larger dogs.
 A study in Japan found the Toy Poodle to have a life expectancy of 12.7 years.
 A 2024 UK study found a life expectancy of 14 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 A 2005 Swedish study found 25% of miniature and toy Poodles died by the age of 10, less than the overall rate of 35% of dogs dying by the age of 10.

 Poodles suffer from a number of hereditary diseases.
 The Poodle Health Registry lists over 50 major health disorders of Standard Poodles.
 Some of the worst common hereditary poodle diseases are the skin disease sebaceous adenitis (estimated prevalence 2.7%) and Addison's disease, an endocrine system disorder.
 Both diseases became more prevalent in poodles after the 1960s burst in poodle popularity led to rapid breeding aimed at producing good show dogs.
 The breeding focused on a small number of popular bloodlines, creating a genetic bottleneck.
 One study estimated that two average Standard Poodles are about as closely related as the offspring of two full sibling village dogs.

 The Poodle is predisposed to the following dermatological conditions: allergic skin disease, alopecia X or follicular arrest, injection site alopecia, otitis externa, melanoma, and sebaceous adenitis.

 The Poodle is predisposed to hypothyroidism and Cushing's syndrome.

 The Poodle is one of the more commonly affected breeds for progressive rod-cone degeneration.
 An autosomal recessive mutation in the PRCD gene is responsible for the condition in the breed.